tphippen/RepData_PeerAssessment1/PA1_template.md

 ## 61      Friday 2012-11-30        100
 ```

-A quick glance at the the dailyNAs data frame reveals that each day either has
+A brief examination of the the dailyNAs data frame revealed that each date
-all missing values (100%) or no missing values (0%).
-Out of the 61 days, there
+either has all missing values (100%) or no missing values (0%).
+Out of the 61
-are 8 days for which all of the values are missing.
-Two of these days fall on a
+dates, there are 8 dates for which all of the values are missing.
-Monday, two on a Friday, and one each on Wednesday, Thursday, Saturday, and,
+Two of these dates fall on a Monday, two on a Friday, and one each on Wednesday,
-Sunday.
-Based on this data I will use the following imputation strategy:
+Thursday, Saturday, and, Sunday.
+Based on this data, the following imputation
+strategy was devised:

-For each five-minute interval, I will replace the missing value with the mean of
+For each five-minute interval, the missing value will be replaced with the mean
-the five-minute interval for that particular weekday (e.g. if the missing value
+of the five-minute interval for that particular day (e.g. if the missing value
-occurs at interval 4 on a Sunday, I will replace the missing value with the mean
+occurs at interval 4 on a Sunday, it will be replaced with the missing
-number of steps for interval 4's that occur on Sundays).
+value with the mean number of steps for interval 4's that occur on Sundays).

-Generate table of values to be used for imputation.
+The first step in the imputation process is generation of values that can be
+used for imputation.
+For each day of the week, the steps were counted for 288
+five-minute intervals.
+It is therefore necessary to generate means for the 288
+intervals that occured on Sundays, the 288 intervals that occured on Mondays,
+etc. Therefore 288 * 7 = 2016 means will be generated.
+Note, although there are
+no missing Tuesday values, mean values for Tuesday intervals will still be
+calculated.

 ```r